Viking ship: Development

 The Viking Age saw the first local developments of trading ports into forts and coastal towns, all of which were deeply dependent on the North Sea and the Baltic Sea for survival and growth.
 Control of the waterways was of great economical and political importance, and consequently, ships were in high demand.
-Because of their overwhelming importance, ships became a mainstay of the Viking religion, as they evolved into symbols of power and prowess.
 The Hedeby coins, among the earliest known Danish currency, have impressions of ships as emblems, showing the importance of naval vessels in the area.
-Through such cultural and practical significance, the Viking ship progressed into the most powerful, advanced naval vessel in Viking Age Europe.

-Faering

-A faering is an open rowboat with two pairs of oars, commonly found in most boatbuilding traditions in Western and Northern Scandinavia, dating back to the Viking Age.
-Forerunners of the færing boat type were found both in the Gokstad and the Tune ship burials.
-As with the Viking ships, such auxiliary vessels are built so light that the full complement of rowers is sufficient to transport the boat over land.